-The Trustee is responsible for fees paid to the Australian Financial Services Licence (AFSL) Holder under the Licence Service Agreement, an agreement between the Trustee and JBWere Pty Limited.
+The Trustee is responsible for fees paid to the AFSL Holder under the Licence Service Agreement, an agreement between the Trustee and JBWere Pty Limited.
 The Trustee may recover these fees from the Fund.
-The Fees due are paid direct by the Fund, hence no recovery by the Trustee during the year ended 30 June 2016 (2015: \$Nil).
+Fees recovered from the Fund during the year ended 30 June 2015 were \$nil (2014: \$1,000).

-13. Investment risk
+14. Investment risk